CyberGen49/discord-chatgpt/config-schema.md

 When `true`, a "Regenerate" button will be included in all language model responses.
 Responses can also be regenerated from the Apps menu, regardless of this setting.

 ### integer `request_timeout`
 The number of seconds after which an incomplete request to OpenAI should be terminated.
+Keep in mind that you may still be charged for requests that time out.

 ### integer `request_tries`
 The number times an OpenAI request should be retried if it fails or times out.